lireincore/image/README.md

 ## About

-Image effects, thumbnails and postprocessing.
 Supports GD, Imagick and Gmagick.

 Also, you can use a special extension [lireincore/imgcache](https://github.com/lireincore/imgcache) that adds the ability to cache thumbs.